Potential Benefits of CBD Oil for Health Issues

 CBD is different from THC (tetrahydrocannabinol), the psychoactive cannabinoid found in marijuana plants.
 Quality CBD is derived from hemp plants, not marijuana plants.
-CBD has no psychoactive qualities, instead nourishing your endocannabinoid system safely and with very few side effects in most people.
+CBD has no psychoactive qualities, instead nourishing your endocannabinoid system.

 Further research is needed, as it is with all uses for CBD oil, but CBD oil is a promising addition to treatment regimens for anxiety disorders and depression.
-It’s even said to have an antidepressant effect!
-CBD oil works to alleviate anxiety disorders and depression by interacting with the 5-HT1A neuro-receptor of the endocannabinoid system.
-It has a slight sedative effect, which can help calm anxiety sufferers.
+It’s even said to have a potential antidepressant effect.

 There’s some anecdotal evidence that incorporating CBD oil into a treatment regimen for psoriasis can offer relief to psoriasis sufferers, due to its inflammation-reducing properties.
 Preliminary studies have also found CBD use beneficial for other skin conditions such as acne and various types of dermatitis.